-The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations is presented in Boring Logs, Plates 2 thru 12.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 11.
 The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between the borings.
+We should be called upon at the time of construction to verify the soil conditions between our borings.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized, and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraph.

-The underlying soils consists of brown clays, dark brown clays, and tan clays.
-The underlying clays are highly plastic with tested liquid limits varying from 69 to 106 and plasticity index values ranging from 52 to 83.
-The results of Standard Penetration Tests performed within these clays varied from 07 to 17 blows per foot.
+The site is underlain by dark brown clayey gravel, brown sandy clays, reddish brown sandy clays, light tan gravelly clays, tan gravel, tan sandy clays to marl, light tan marl, and tan marl.
+The underlying clays are moderately plastic to highly plastic with tested liquid limit values varying from 30 to 73 and plasticity index values ranging from 15 to 52.
+The results of Standard Penetration Tests performed within these clays varied from 15 to greater than 50 blows per foot.